cvghivebrain/Sonic1sq/README.md

 * `LoadPerDemo` loads the level number, demo data, character and start position for all demos, including those during the credits.
 * Rewritten level select routine to be more customisable.
 It now uses standard ASCII, and supports multiple columns (which are automatically generated based on the lines-per-column setting).
 * The hidden Japanese credits, "try again" and "end" screens have been given their own gamemodes, which are accessible through the level select.
-* The HUD has new debug features, including a CPU cycle usage counter (displayed as a decimal percentage), sprite counter ($50 is max) and camera x/y position.
+* The HUD has new debug features, including a CPU cycle usage indicator (displayed as two arrows on the left side of the screen - red for VBlank overflow and yellow for overall usage), sprite counter ($50 is max) and camera x/y position.
 * 6 button support. `v_joypad_hold_actual_xyz` contains the status of the X/Y/Z/Mode buttons.

 ## Graphics